RSA Conference Attendees Get Hacked

 And how many of those people who connected to these access points were doing the same type of monitoring, in reverse.
 Such as testing to see how exploitable these fake APs are!?

 Why use untrusted wi-fi?
-(Score:4, Informative)
+(Score:5, Informative)

+Cellular is usually expensive, slow, capped, and uses a lot of power compared to wifi.
+I don't do private stuff on unknown wifis.

+Cellular is usually expensive, slow, capped, and uses a lot of power compared to wifi.

 Remember kids...
 (Score:2)